What is Parkinson’s Disease?

 In the case of Parkinson’s Disease slowing in the motor control areas creates motor movement problems, while those in the areas of the brain that control thinking and memory cause cognitive deficits.

 Brain-based therapies are designed to improve the dysregulated, underlying neurological pattern that is creating and perpetuating the symptoms of Parkinson’s Disease.
 Neurofeedback, the premier brain-based therapy of our time, has been shown to improve the slowing in the different areas of the brain for improved symptoms.
 What this means is that when Neurofeedback Therapy is used to speed up processing in the motor areas of the brain, movement becomes easier and more fluid.
 When cognitive areas work better, thinking, focus, memory, and interpersonal communication improve.
 When the neurological brain pattern is improved, the symptoms improve.

 What’s the Best Test to Identify Parkinson’s Disease?

-New scientific findings show that Parkinson’s Disease is easier to identify the precursors by doctors now that they are using qEEG Brain Mapping (Quantitative Electroencephalogram) to look at the brain’s functioning.
-People who exhibit early signs of Parkinson’s Disease and have a qEEG Brain Map have better prognosis for improving the underlying neurological pattern.
+New scientific findings show that Parkinson’s is easier to identify the precursors by doctors now that they are using qEEG Brain Mapping (Quantitative Electroencephalogram) to look at the brain’s functioning.
+People who exhibit early signs of Parkinson’s and have a qEEG Brain Map have better prognosis for improving the underlying neurological pattern.
 This test shows how the brain is functioning and is what is need to improve the processing speed in the areas that are specifically affected.
 Interestingly, Scientific studies have shown the brain pattern associated with Parkinson’s Disease to be evident even when the person is at rest.
-This finding gives credence to the fact that the tremors people often experience due to Parkinson’s Disease happen even when they are at rest.
+This finding gives credence to the fact that the tremors people often experience due to Parkinson’s happen even when they are at rest.

 What Should I Do If A Loved One Has Parkinson’s Disease?